Table of Contents

 Since ShipBob’s entire international fulfillment network is powered by the same technology, you get a sense of which items are selling faster at certain locations compared to others.

-By aggregating historical order data, you get an analysis of which fulfillment centers you should stock more or less at, and how you can best allocate product across our network to efficiently meet demand.
+By aggregating historical order data, you get an analysis of whether you should centralize or decentralize inventory, which fulfillment centers you should stock more or less at, and how you can best allocate product across our network to efficiently meet demand.

 “Off the bat, I liked that I would be able to control multiple warehouses through one page with ShipBob.
 With my old 3PL, I could never just open a page and get the info I wanted.
 I had to click several times, then export it, and try to make sense of it.
 ShipBob lets you manage your inventory while providing important data in a very digestible way.”